 Get the family outdoors and experience some old-fashioned fun!

-Meadowcroft Rockshelter and Historic Village, a scenic drive to Avella, features over 19,000 years of history in one place!
-The outdoor museum features a prehistoric Indian village, a frontier trading post, and a 19th century village in addition the famous Meadowcroft Rockshelter.
+Meadowcroft Rockshelter and Historic Village, a scenic drive to Avella, showcases over 19,000 years of history in one place!
+The outdoor museum features a prehistoric Indian village, a frontier trading post, and a 19th century village in addition to the famous Meadowcroft Rockshelter.

 End the month on a sweet note by pulling taffy and watching 19th century cooking demonstrations.
 Pack a picnic lunch and enjoy Meadowcroft’s beautiful rural setting.

 Watch the Parade at the Houston Pumpkin FestivalBack to Top of List

 An annual tradition for 39 years, the Houston Pumpkin Festival parade bounces and dances along Pike Street on the Saturday of the festival with floats, dance teams, bands, fire trucks and local organizations!